Vidip/Python-CleanCode/README.md

 Python Main Object Oriented Concepts can be seen in file cafelocation.py <br/>

+It can be run using following command, it would need a food item input as your favourite food item and it will find the closed match of the cafe where it is avialable, using a fake API call

+python3 cafelocation.py --food_item="pizza"

 Concepts Covered: <br/>
 1. Classes and Instance Creation <br/>
 2. Class Method <br/>